-BERN, Switzerland — Swiss leaders used a meeting on Sunday with the top U.S. diplomat to attempt to resuscitate American leadership towards the important post-World War II multilateral institutions it has attacked by reneging on Iran’s nuclear deal and other international treaties and organizations.
+BERN, Switzerland (AN) — Swiss leaders used a meeting on Sunday with the top U.S. diplomat to attempt to resuscitate American leadership towards the important post-World War II multilateral institutions it has attacked by reneging on Iran's nuclear deal and other international treaties and organizations.

 Prodded by the Swiss, U.S. Secretary of State Mike Pompeo said during his visit to Switzerland that U.S. President Donald Trump's administration was willing to hold unconditional talks with Iran in a bid to lower tensions.

 "We’re prepared to engage in a conversation with no preconditions," he said.
 "We’re ready to sit down with them.
 But the American effort to fundamentally reverse the malign activity of this Islamic Republic, this revolutionary force, is going to continue."

 Having represented U.S. interests in Iran since 1980, Switzerland holds unparalleled insight into America's standoff with the Islamic Republic.
 The United States and Iran were once allies in the wake of the 1953 revolution that ushered in Shah Mohammad Reza Pahlavi’s rule.
 Then came the 1979 Islamic Revolution, which led to severed diplomatic relations, the U.S. Embassy takeover and the hostage crisis.

 Iran was at the top of the agenda during Pompeo's meeting with Swiss Foreign Minister Ignazio Cassis near his hometown in southern Switzerland's Italian-speaking Ticino canton, close to Italy's border.
 Their meeting marked the first time a U.S. secretary of state held bilateral talks with Switzerland in two decades.